EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 > Each folder is a starter skeleton: implement the `// TODO` markers following the
 > steps in its own `README.md`.

+Every workshop README ends with a **Definition of Done** — a checklist of criteria you can verify yourself (a command that exits 0, something observable in the browser, a question you can answer).
+Steps marked *(Bonus)* and the "Going further" section are deliberately **outside** it: the DoD is the floor, not the ceiling. `04_testing/` has one DoD per part.

 **Chapters 4 and 7 share the same project** (`04_testing/`): part 1 tests
 components and composables in isolation, part 2 comes back to it once the router and Pinia chapters are done.
 There is no `07_` folder.